bluciam/TDD-workshop/index.md

 # Associations between models

-An interesting test that I discovered in this [post](http://liahhansen.com/2011/04/14/testing-model-associations-in-rspec.html "Testing associations in RSpec"), is testing the associations between models using RSpec.
-As a beginner, I always want to double check that I made the right associations.
-For this, I used the gem `shoulda` found in [github](https://github.com/thoughtbot/shoulda "shoulda gem").
-Add the gem to the Gemfile:
+The following allows RSpec testing of the association of models.
+The gem `shoulda` found in [github](https://github.com/thoughtbot/shoulda "shoulda gem") allows just that.
+First add it the `Gemfile`.

 ```ruby
 group :test do